 A reasonable standard in spoken English is also required at the time of interview.
 For example, an overall IELTS score of 6.0 for sciences or 6.5 for arts and social sciences would be regarded as a reasonable score at the point of application.

-The University Language Centre runs an English for Academic Purposes (EAP) programme for students who aren't native English speakers.
-Designed to help improve English language and academic skills relevant to your course through workshops and individual supervisions, attendance at the programme may be included as a condition of your offer.
+The University Language Centre runs an Academic Development and Training for International Students (ADTIS) programme for students who aren't native English speakers.
+Designed to help improve English language and academic skills relevant to the course through workshops and individual supervisions, attendance at the programme may be included as a condition of an offer.

-*If you don't have one of these formal qualifications but you are currently being taught in English, please contact one of the College admissions offices for advice.
+1 If you don't have one of these formal qualifications but are currently being taught in English, please contact one of the College admissions offices for advice.